 Don’t believe everything you see on social media

 During the first stages of lockdown, I saw loads of people living a ‘dream life’ when in actual fact, everything isn’t as it seems.
 My time in the first stage?
 I was crying pretty much every day from the stress of having to complete my degree from home in my bedroom and the fact my job’s security wasn’t very good either.
+Safe to say I wasn’t talking good care of my mental health.
 Thankfully I was furloughed and I managed to earn my 2:1 but it literally took blood, sweat and tears.
 I missed my class and workmates so thank god for Microsoft Teams, FaceTime and group chats.

 I don’t want to try and replicate anyone on social media but sometimes I do feel like I live a boring life compared to others and I guess that’s where I’m making my first mistake.
 You shouldn’t compare yourself to others.
 I always make what I think is a big effort with my appearance but then I feel a bit deflated when I go on Instagram and see slimmer people doing similar things.

 That’s why at the start of lockdown I decided to go on the treadmill at least three times a week but that lasted all of two months as I couldn’t be bothered, but I guess that is one thing about living at home and being single again – I’m not eating out every other day and piling on a few pounds and I’m back at work now where I’m constantly on my feet, fleeting across the shop helping customers and my team.